 Many people don’t realize that common elements found in foods and other accessories can be downright harmful to a human.
 Sulfites, for example, are found all over the place, exposing people to dangers they’re not even aware of.

-People very sensitive to the chemicals and have reactions even if they are not on the item’s label.
+People very sensitive to the chemicals can have reactions even if sulfites are not on the item’s label.

-It’s important to understand all of the ways sulfites can be used and the products that are most contaminated with the compounds.
+It’s important to understand all of the ways sulfites can be used and the products that are most contaminated with the compounds to be safe.

 - Sapers, G. M. (1993).
 Browning of foods: control by sulfites, antioxidants, and other means.
 Food Technology, 47(10), 75-84.